Unicode compatibility characters: Rich text compatibility characters

-These symbols are simply clones of the Latin and Greek alphabets and Indic-Arabic decimal digits repeated in 15 various typefaces.
+These symbols are simply clones of the Latin, Greek alphabets, and Indic-Arabic decimal digits repeated in 15 various typefaces.
 They are intended as an arbitrary palette for mathematical notation.
-However, they tend to undermine the distinction between encoding characters versus encoding visual glyphs as well as Unicode's goals of supporting only plain text characters.
+However they tend to undermine the distinction between encoding characters versus encoding visual glyphs, as well as Unicode's goals of supporting only plain text characters.
 Such alternate styling for a mathematical symbol palette could be easily created through rich text protocols instead.